FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/config.md

 '[executor]' configuration items involve the execution of related genesis block configurations, mainly including:

 - `[executor].is_wasm`: Used to configure the virtual machine type, 'true' indicates the use of WASM virtual machine, 'false' indicates the use of EVM virtual machine, the configuration option is not dynamically adjustable, the default is' false ';
 - `[executor].is_auth_check`: The configuration switch for permission control. 'true' indicates that permission control is enabled, and 'false' indicates that permission control is disabled.
 This configuration option cannot be dynamically adjusted.
-The permission control function is disabled by default.;
+The permission control function is disabled by default;
 - `[executor].is_serial_execute`: Transaction execution serial and parallel mode configuration switch, 'true' indicates to enter serial execution mode, 'false' indicates to enter DMC parallel execution mode, this configuration option cannot be dynamically adjusted, the default is' false ';
 - `[executor].auth_admin_account`: Permission administrator account address, only used in permission control scenarios。